ducan-ne/ogcool/README.md

 </a>

 ## SLA
-Socialify is under active development.
+Ogcool is under active development.
 Design and project domain are subject to change without notice.

 ## Privacy
 Ogcool does not collect any personal or identifiable information, we do not use cookies, do not collect emails or anything.